 You are welcome to attend any Silverlinings Psychology sessions or services without a referral.
 However you will only be able to claim rebates with an appropriate referral from either a GP or Paediatrician.

 What if I can’t attend my appointment?

 If you are unable to attend your appointment please call us as soon as possible, so we may be able to help you with another time.
 By doing this we are able to offer your time to another family who needs our support.
-Keep in mind a cancellation fee may apply fee for unattended appointments or less than 24 hrs notice.
+Keep in mind a cancellation fee may apply for unattended appointments or less than 48 hrs notice given.

 What are the fees?

 Servicing the Eastern Suburbs of Melbourne, Silverlinings Psychology believe that all families should be able to access services to support their children.
 Please contact us for more information about our fee schedule and how we can help you out in your situation.

 Medicare rebates are offered for clients who are under a mental health care plan.
 And clients with an NDIS management plan, including those who self-manage NDIS funds are also accommodated for by Silverlinings Psychology.